How to Improve Your Digital Resilience

 5. Prioritize Security, Accessibility, and Data Privacy

 Improved resilience is a natural side effect of placing a high priority on data privacy, secure technology, and open access to information.
-Not only will you boost digital product and service availability, you’ll also comply with current and emerging data privacy legislation, like the California Consumer Privacy Act (CCPA), and Europe’s GDPR.
+Not only will you boost digital product and service availability, you’ll also comply with current and emerging digital accessibility and data privacy legislation.

 New data privacy legislation is being introduced in countries around the world.
 Several U.S. states have already passed data privacy and protection laws with more to follow.
 Why not stay ahead of the curve?
 Given the widespread proliferation of cybersecurity risks, there is no downside to prioritizing these things within your organization.